 Water Filtration in Tan Chau School

-In August, The Sharing Kitchen finished a project to supply a clean water system for Tan Chau 2 Primary School
+In August 2016, The Sharing Kitchen had finished a project to supply a clean water system for Tan Chau 2 Primary School

-You might ask why this school?
-Well, 100% of the children enrolled are from one of the fifty-four ethnic groups found in Vietnam; the K'ho people.
-Essentially, student dropout is the biggest problem here.
-By the end of the school year, the number of students who leave school is very high, mostly because their hardworking parents are embarrassed because they cannot afford the school fees.
-The K’ho are not slackers by any means, they are a proud and hardworking people who toil every day in the coffee and tea fields of Lam Dong to provide for their families.
+You might ask why we chose this school?
+Well, 100% of the children enrolled were from one of the fifty-four ethnic groups found in Vietnam; the K'ho.
+Essentially, students dropping out of school was the biggest problem here.
+By the end of the school year, the number of students who leave school was extremely high.
+Mostly due to their hard-working parents were embarrassed that they cannot afford the school fees.
+The K’ho were not slackers by any means, they were proud and hardworking people who toil away every day in the coffee and tea fields of Lam Dong to make a living for their families.

-The basic water system installed by The Sharing Kitchen will immeasurably help these children meet their fundamental daily hygiene requirements and prevent contagious diseases from spreading in the community.
-As an added bonus, any extra water produced will be given to the families in the community, many of whom don't have any clean water source or electricity.
-Even in this poverty are the smiles of the children, who with nothing, still manage to find happiness in the smallest things.
-It is great to see these young people have the best chance possible of changing their lives and those of their families through education.
+The basic water purification system was installed by The Sharing Kitchen which has immeasurably helped these children meet their fundamental daily hygiene requirements, and prevent contagious diseases from spreading in the community.
+As an addition, any extra water produced has given to the families in the community, many of whom do not have any clean water source or electricity.
+Even in this poor condition, it was the smile of the children, who with nothing, still manage to find happiness in smallest things.
+It was great to see these young people having the best chance and possibility of changing their lives and those of their families by education.